What is a mortgage?

 A home loan or a mortgage is a loan guaranteed by a charge on your property, to buy or renovate a home.

 How does it work?

 There are various types of home loans.
 Usually they are long-term loans, for periods of 10 to 30 years.
 You receive the loan and then pay part of the amount plus the interest owed back to the bank, usually on a monthly basis.
-You can get an estimate of your monthly Mortgage Loan payments using the Real Estate Simulator (French - Dutch).
+You can get an estimate of your monthly Mortgage Loan payments using the Mortgage simulator (French - Dutch).